Photos

 6th Generation:

 Henry* Dunham was born circa 1770-1774 in Woodbridge, Middlesex Co., New Jersey **.
-He died before October 2, 1833 in Richmond, Wayne Co., Indiana **.
+He died before October 2, 1833 in Wayne Co., Indiana **.
 He is buried in the Old Centerville Cemetery, Centerville, Wayne Co., Indiana.

 Father: Elisha Dunham